 Hey everyone!
 My name is Bryan Carapucci and I’m a Junior from Broomall, PA double majoring in Chinese Studies and History.
 I joined SEEDS last year for the Louisiana trip and can genuinely say that I came away from it filled with all kinds of different perspectives and realized how rewarding SEEDS can be.
 I was incredibly fortunate to have such amazing leadership and was inspired and encouraged by them to try it out for myself as 2018-19 Fundraising Co-Chair.
 I realized that, no matter where you go and no matter who you’re with, SEEDS teaches you what service is all about.
 On campus, I’m also involved in LTLT ESL tutoring, Student Conduct Council, and my job as Budget and Finance Officer at the Center for Student Involvement.
 I’ll be abroad this Fall in Taiwan, but I look forward to meeting you all when I’m back in the Spring!

 Hey guys, how’s it going!
 My name is Will and I’m a sophomore with an intended major in Leadership Studies with minors in sociology and women, gender & sexuality studies.
 If I can find a way to make it work, I may also tack on creative writing or English.
-After traveling back to my home state of Louisiana last year, learning about how coastal erosion, rising sea levels, and the threat of the Mississippi River impact the Houma tribe and the people of New Orleans, I moved forward with my application to join the SEEDS Leadership team.
+After traveling back to my home state of Louisiana last year, learning about how coastal erosion, rising sea levels, and the threat of the Mississippi River impact the Houma tribe and the people of New Orleans, I moved forward with my application to join the SEEDS Leadership team as the Detroit Trip Co-Chair.
 As a part of the team, I hope to continue promoting SEEDS while learning more about the social issues that impact other regions of the country while cultivating a space that is diverse in culture, conversation, and change.